Professor Graham T. Reed +

 Goran Mashanovich completed primary and secondary education in the city of Valjevo, Serbia.
 He received BSc and MSc degrees from the University of Belgrade, Serbia and PhD in Silicon Photonics from the University of Surrey, UK.
 In 2008, he was awarded a Royal Society Research Fellowship to work in a new research field in the UK, that of Mid-Infrared Silicon Photonics.
 He joined the Optoelectronics Research Centre at the University of Southampton in 2012 where he leads research on mid-IR group IV photonics.
 His research interests include silicon and germanium photonic circuits, high speed transceivers, sensors, integration and packaging.
 He is author of 280 publications, including 7 book chapters.
 Prof. Mashanovich’s research income to date is in excess of £20 million (£2m as Principal Investigator).
 He is a member of several international conference programme committees and also a visiting professor at the University of Belgrade.
 Goran is very interested in innovative teaching and he has received several teaching awards.
 His main hobbies are tennis and photography.

-Dr David J. Thomson +
+Professor David J. Thomson +

-David is a Royal Society University Research Fellow and Principal Research Fellow within the Silicon Photonics group of the Optoelectronics Research Centre.
+David is a Royal Society University Research Fellow and Professorial Fellow (Research) within the Silicon Photonics group of the Optoelectronics Research Centre.
 David leads research in the area of photonics for computing systems.
 His career in Photonics began with a year in industry at Nortel Networks in Paignton.
 David joined the University of Surrey in 2001 as an undergraduate student studying electronic engineering.
 He subsequently undertook PhD studies under the guidance of Professor Graham Reed investigating optical switching devices in silicon.
 From 2008 he worked as a research fellow in the same research group on a number of projects and different optical devices in silicon although focusing mainly on high speed active devices and their integration with other photonic and electronic devices.
 David moved to the University of Southampton in 2012 David taking up the role of senior research fellow.
 David has published over 40 journal papers, 10 patent applications and around 100 conference papers in the area of silicon photonics.
 David has served on 4 conference committees including IEEE Group IV Photonics and SPIE Photonics West.

-Dr Frederic Y. Gardes +
+Professor Frederic Y. Gardes +

-Dr Frederic Gardes is a senior lecturer at the ORC and he heads research on group IV material epitaxy and hetero-integration for photonic and electronic devices and systems.
+Frederic Gardes is a senior lecturer at the ORC and he heads research on group IV material epitaxy and hetero-integration for photonic and electronic devices and systems.
 Fred’s previous research covers Si photonics and in particular high-speed active optical devices in Si and Ge.
 In 2005 he initiated work on Si optical depletion modulators and was the first to predict operation above 40GHz.
 In 2011 FYG and his collaborators demonstrated optical modulation in Si of up 50 Gb/s and a 40Gb/s modulator.
 Dr Gardes’ recent work focuses on tuneable crystalline SiGe on insulator for photonic and electronic devices and includes the first ever demonstration of multiple crystalline SiGe on insulator wire of different concentration on a single chip using a single deposition process.
 He is a member of several international conference programme committee, he is a project expert reviewer for the EC, and has authored more than 130 publications, 5 book chapters and 6 patents.

 Dr Callum G. Littlejohns +